solo-io/autopilot/docs/content/reference/api/api_v1.md

 <p align="right"><a href="#top">Top</a></p>

 ## autopilot.proto
-autopilot-operator.proto defines the API Schema for the autopilot.yaml configuration file.
+The following Schema defines the structure of the `autopilot.yaml` configuration file.

 This file is used to generate and re-generate the project structure, as well as execute tasks related to build and deployment.
 It can be consumed both via the `ap` CLI as well as in `codegen` packages.